ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 --- abstract

+IP addresses are personally identifiable information that require protection, yet many anonymization approaches have critical flaws.
+Simple techniques like truncation destroy data irreversibly while providing inconsistent privacy guarantees, and ad-hoc encryption schemes often lack interoperability and security analysis.

-This document specifies methods for encrypting and obfuscating IP addresses for privacy-preserving storage, logging, and analytics.
-These encrypted addresses enable data analysis while protecting user privacy from third parties without key access, addressing data minimization concerns raised in {{!RFC6973}}.
+This document specifies secure, efficient methods for encrypting IP addresses for privacy-preserving storage, logging, and analytics.
+The methods enable data analysis while protecting user privacy from third parties without key access, addressing data minimization concerns raised in {{!RFC6973}}.

 Three concrete instantiations are defined: `ipcrypt-deterministic` provides deterministic, format-preserving encryption, while `ipcrypt-nd` and `ipcrypt-ndx` introduce randomness to prevent correlation.
-All methods are reversible with the encryption key.
+All methods are reversible with the encryption key and designed for high-performance processing at network speeds.

 --- middle

 # Introduction

+IP addresses are personally identifiable information requiring protection, yet common anonymization approaches have fundamental limitations.
+Truncation (zeroing parts of addresses) irreversibly destroys data while providing unpredictable privacy levels - a /24 mask may hide one user or thousands depending on network allocation.
+Hashing produces non-reversible outputs unsuitable for operational tasks like abuse investigation.
+Ad-hoc encryption schemes often lack rigorous security analysis and cannot interoperate between systems.

-This document specifies methods for the encryption and obfuscation of IP addresses for both operational use and privacy preservation.
-The objective is to enable network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information.
+This document addresses these deficiencies by specifying secure, efficient, and interoperable methods for IP address encryption and obfuscation.
+The objective is to enable network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information through cryptographically sound techniques rather than flawed approaches.

-This work addresses concerns raised in {{!RFC7624}} regarding confidentiality when sharing data with third parties.
-The security properties of these methods are discussed throughout this document and summarized in {{security-considerations}}.
+This work directly addresses concerns raised in {{!RFC7624}} regarding confidentiality when sharing data with third parties.
+Unlike existing practices that merely obscure addresses, these methods provide mathematically provable security properties, discussed throughout this document and summarized in {{security-considerations}}.

 ## Use Cases and Motivations

-IP addresses are personally identifiable information (PII).
-While generic encryption systems can protect them, the specialized methods described here offer significant advantages with well-defined security guarantees:
+Organizations handling IP addresses face a critical dilemma: they must protect user privacy while maintaining operational capabilities.
+Generic encryption systems, though secure, are poorly suited for IP addresses - they expand data unpredictably, break compatibility with network tools, and operate too slowly for high-volume processing.
+The specialized methods in this specification resolve these conflicts through purpose-built cryptographic techniques:

-- **Efficiency and Compactness:** All variants operate on exactly 128 bits, providing single-block encryption speed.
-Non-deterministic variants add only 8-16 bytes of tweak overhead compared to arbitrary expansion in generic encryption systems.
-This enables processing billions of addresses at network speeds.
+- **Efficiency and Compactness:** All variants operate on exactly 128 bits, achieving single-block encryption speed critical for network-rate processing.
+Non-deterministic variants add only 8-16 bytes of tweak overhead versus potentially hundreds of bytes with generic encryption.
+This difference enables processing billions of addresses in real-time rather than requiring expensive batch operations.

-- **High Usage Limits:** Non-deterministic variants support extensive operations per key - approximately 4 billion for `ipcrypt-nd` and 18 quintillion for `ipcrypt-ndx` - far exceeding typical cryptographic limits while maintaining compact outputs.
+- **High Usage Limits:** Non-deterministic variants safely handle massive volumes - approximately 4 billion operations for `ipcrypt-nd` and 18 quintillion for `ipcrypt-ndx` per key - without degrading security.
+Generic encryption often requires complex key rotation schemes at much lower thresholds.

-- **Format Preservation (Deterministic):** The `ipcrypt-deterministic` variant produces valid IP addresses, enabling seamless integration with existing network tools that validate IP formats (see {{format-preservation-and-limitations}}).
+- **Format Preservation (Deterministic):** The `ipcrypt-deterministic` variant produces valid IP addresses, not arbitrary ciphertext.
+This enables encrypted addresses to flow through existing network infrastructure, monitoring tools, and databases without modification (see {{format-preservation-and-limitations}}).

-- **Interoperability:** By following the recommendations from this specification, implementations can reliably encrypt and decrypt IP addresses in a compatible way across different systems and vendors.
+- **Interoperability:** This specification ensures that encrypted IP addresses can be exchanged between different systems, vendors, and programming languages.
+All conforming implementations produce identical results, enabling seamless data exchange and avoiding vendor lock-in.

 These specialized encryption methods unlock several critical use cases: